Nobber: In the media

 The local radio station serving Nobber is LMFM, and the local newspaper is the Meath Chronicle.
-In 2019 an eponymous historical fiction novel entitled Nobber was published by the author Oisin Fagan the author of Hostages, set in the village of Nobber in the 14th century during plague times.
+In 2019, an eponymous historical fiction novel entitled Nobber was published by the author Oisin Fagan, the author of Hostages, set in the village of Nobber in the 14th century during plague times.

 Sport

-Nobber has only one Gaelic Football team called Nobber G.F.C.
-In 2003, Nobber won the All-Ireland Junior Club Football Championship, beating Kilmeena of Mayo.
+Nobber has only one Gaelic football team called Nobber G.F.C.
+In 2003, Nobber won the All-Ireland Junior Club Football Championship, beating Kilmeena of County Mayo.
 Nobber are three time Meath Intermediate Football Champions, having won honours in 1980, 2010 and 2019.
-Having won the 2019 Meath Intermediate Football Championship, as of 2020, Nobber compete in the Meath Senior Football Championship.
+Having won the 2019 Meath Intermediate Football Championship, as of 2020, Nobber were competing in the Meath Senior Football Championship.

-The local soccer team are Electro Celtic FC who (as of 2012) were competing in Division 3B of the Meath and District League.
+The local soccer team are Electro Celtic FC, who (as of 2012) were competing in Division 3B of the Meath and District League.

 Festivals and events

 The Nobber Fair Day is an annual event that is held on the third Sunday of May.
-The event has been running since 2006, and revived an old tradition of a fair that was held in the village for centuries.
+The event has been running since 2006 and has revived an old tradition of a fair that was held in the village for centuries.
 Rare breeds of farm animals are displayed, and rosettes and prizes are awarded across various categories.
 In 2012, more than 10,000 people attended Nobber Fair Day.